sd2psXtd/firmware/README.md

 ```

 *Note: Be aware: Long folder names may not be displayed correctly and may result in stuttering of MMCE games due to scrolling.*
+*Note 2: Make sure there is an empty line at the end of the ini file.*

 ## Special Thanks to...